paul-hammant/tbd/content/observed-habits/index.md

 Teams doing trunk based development, know that they their commits/pushes are up for the scrutiny by others, as soon as they've landed on the shared trunk.
-They're keen bring that forward, not delay it, so they may prefer to pair-program on changes, or ask colleages for a code review at the time the change is submitted to be merged into the trunk.
+They're keen bring that forward, not delay it, so they may prefer to pair-program on changes, or ask colleagues for a code review at the time the change is submitted to be merged into the trunk.

 ## Chasing HEAD